Skip to Content

 Deploy a FastAPI Python App

-This guide explains how to deploy a Python FastAPI application on Koyeb using:
+This quickstart guide explains how to deploy a FastAPI Python application to Koyeb using:

 1. Git-driven deployment to automatically build and deploy a new version of your application each time a change is detected on your branch.